Excyto/PixLeZ/Readme.md

 1. Set up a [Flutter environment](https://flutter.dev/docs/get-started/install) and compile it on your specific platform (Web, Android, IOS, Mac, Win,...)
 2. Download the predefined installation packages and install it on the specific platform

-## PixLeZ-Simulator

-> Path: `./PixLeZ_Simulator`

-The PixLeZ-Simulator is developed for simulating, debuging and testing your program without using hardware.
-It is using the same [API](https://github.com/adafruit/Adafruit_CircuitPython_WS2801) for manipulating the pixels, so it is possible to copy and paste the code between the simulator and the hardware without changing too much.

-For more Information please check the Simulator `Readme.md` in `./PixLeZ_Simulator/Readme.md`.

 ## About